 9. Pay attention to other drivers

 Other motorists can be just as dangerous as distracted or impaired driving, and it’s critical to be mindful of what’s going on around you while driving.
 Pay attention to your rearview mirrors and keep an eye on side streets and back lanes as you’re driving.
+Especially when you are practicing your parallel parking.

 10. Be cautious during bad weather